drewgoodin/quickroute/README.md

 - **$env** - The Plack Environment hash.
 This is available in your route subroutines, so you can do things like parse query strings, etc.

-***These are minupulated only by the exported functions of the Quickroute package; you shouldn't touch them directly***
+***These are manipulated only by the exported functions of the Quickroute package; you shouldn't touch them directly***

 - **%routes**  - A hash of hashes.
 The key is a url path.
 The value is a hash with HTTP method keys and subroutine reference values (the action that you take for a given route).
 - **$status**  - HTTP response status code